Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Lower Bounds

-\end{example} Clearly, 1-string hypergraphs are exactly string graphs.
-It is also clear that one can generalise Proposition \ref{proposition:lcfrs-to-hrg} to $q$-string hypergraphs as follows. \begin{proposition} There is a polynomial transformation of a LCFRS $G$ into a HRG $\Gamma$ such that $L(\Gamma) = \SG_q(L(G))$. \end{proposition} It is proved in the same way as Proposition \ref{proposition:lcfrs-to-hrg} with the only difference that each hyperedge has $q$ times more attachment nodes.
+\end{example} Clearly, $[1]$-string hypergraphs are exactly string graphs.
+It is also clear that one can generalise \cref{proposition:lcfrs-to-hrg} to $\Theta$-string hypergraphs as follows. \begin{proposition} There is a polynomial transformation of a LCFRS $G$ into a HRG $\Gamma$ such that $\Language(\Gamma) = \SG_\UniSetSelsB(\Language(G))$. \end{proposition} It is proved in the same way as \cref{proposition:lcfrs-to-hrg} with the only difference that each hyperedge has $|\UniSetSelsB|$ times more attachment nodes.

-We are ready to prove the main result.
+We are ready to prove the \EXPTIME{} lower bound.

-\begin{proof}[Proof of Theorem \ref{theorem:lower_bound_EXPTIME}] We are going to reduce the EXPTIME-hard problem from Proposition \ref{proposition:EXPTIME-LCFRS} to the uniform membership problem for string-generating HRGs.
-Let $G$ be an LCFRS with the terminal alphabet $\{a,b\}$; our task to check whether there is a word starting with $b$ in $G$.
+\begin{proof}[Proof of \cref{theorem:lower_bound_EXPTIME}] We are going to reduce the \EXPTIME{}-hard problem from \cref{proposition:EXPTIME-LCFRS} to the uniform membership problem for string-generating HRGs.
+Let $G$ be a LCFRS over the terminal alphabet $\{a,b\}$ not generating the empty word; our task to check whether there is a word starting with $b$ in $G$.